-Do you wonder why they are excessive risk takers – jumping and crashing into anything they can ?
+Do you wonder why your child is an excessive risk taker – jumping and crashing into anything they can ?

-Why they can’t do puzzles, write well, or find the coordination for riding a bike or hitting a ball?
+Why can’t my child do puzzles, write well, or find the coordination for riding a bike or hitting a ball?

-Why they cry or cover their ears with every loud sound – including vacuums, toilets and/or hairdryers ?
+Why does my child cry or cover their ears with every loud sound – including vacuums, toilets and/or hairdryers ?

-Why they don’t like to be touched or can’t be touched enough?
+They don’t like to be touched or can’t be touched enough.
+Why is that?

-Why they will only wear certain clothes or need you to cut the tags out of their shirts?
+They only wear certain clothes or need you to cut the tags out of their shirts.
+Why is that?

-Why they won’t put their hands in anything messy or use glue, Play Doh, or play with mud?
+Why won’t my child put their hands in anything messy or use glue, Play Doh, or play with mud?

-Why they fear playground equipment or being tipped upside down?
+My child fears playground equipment or being tipped upside down.
+I wonder why?

-Why crowded stores bother them so much it leads to public meltdowns?
+Why do crowded stores bother them so much it leads to public meltdowns?

 Do you wonder why you can’t seem to calm them down or get them to sleep?

-If you answered yes to any (or all) of the above questions, your child may be having difficulty processing the sensory information in his or her environment.
+Did you answer yes to any of those questions (or all of them)?
+If so, your child may be having difficulty processing the sensory information in his or her environment.
 But what does this mean?
 Sensory processing (previously referred to as sensory integration) is the way the nervous system receives messages from our sensory systems and turns those messages into appropriate motor and behavioral responses.

-- Sensory processing is unconscious — it occurs without thinking.
+- Sensory processing is unconscious.
+That means it occurs without thinking.

 - Sensory processing organizes the information brought by our senses.

-- Sensory processing gives meaning to our experiences by sifting through all of the information surrounding us and selecting what to focus on.
+- It gives meaning to our experiences by sifting through all of the information surrounding us and selecting what to focus on.

 - Sensory processing allows us to act or respond to the situation we are experiencing in a purposeful manner.

-- Sensory processing forms the underlying foundation for academic learning and social success.
+- It forms the underlying foundation for academic learning and social success.

 Sensory Processing Disorder (SPD) is an inability to process information received from our senses and generate an appropriate response.
-The result is a decreased ability to respond to sensory information and behave in a meaningful and consistent way.
+Therefore resulting in the decreased ability to respond to sensory information and behave in a meaningful and consistent way.
 This can make it difficult to use sensory information to plan and organize our body and make sense of the environment we function in.
 SPD can negatively impact your child in one or more of the following areas:

 - Daily functioning